coq/coq/doc/sphinx/language/cic.rst

   :math:`(\kw{has}\_\kw{length}~A~(\cons~A~a~l)~(\length~(\cons~A~a~l)))`

-which given the conversion equalities satisfied by length is the same as proving:
+which given the conversion equalities satisfied by :math:`\length` is the same as proving: